sebgoa/cloudstack-books/en/clients.markdown

         ssh_interface: public
         ssh_username: root
         keypair: exoscale
+	    minion:
+	      master: W.X.Y.Z

 you would then start it with:

     $salt-cloud –p ubuntu-exoscale-minion myminion

+The W.X.Y.Z IP address above should be the IP address of the master that was deployed previously.
 On the master you will need to have port 4505 and 4506 opened, this is best done in basic zone using security groups.
 Once this security group is properly setup the minions will be able to contact the master.
 You will then accept the keys from the minion and be able to talk to them from your Salt master.

     root@mymaster11:~# salt-key -L
     Accepted Keys: